MCV-Software/TWBlue/README.md

 ### Running TW Blue from source

 Now that you have installed all these packages, you can run TW Blue from source using a command prompt.
-Navigate to the src directory into the repo, and type the following command:
+Navigate to the repo's src directory, and type the following command:

     python main.py

-	If necesary, change the first part of the command to reflect where is your python executable.
+	If necessary, change the first part of the command to reflect the location of your python executable.
 You can run TW Blue using python x86 and x64

 ### Building a binary version

-A binary version doesn't need python and the other dependencies to run, it's the same version that you will find in TW Blue website if you download the zip files.
+A binary version doesn't need python and the other dependencies to run, it's the same version that you will find on the TW Blue website if you download the zip files.

 To build it, run the following command from the src folder: